otagobioinformaticsspringschool/2024/_includes/curriculum.md

 - Transfer of data to/from a remote computer
 - What is a job scheduler and how to use it
 - How to request a project allocation on NeSI

-#### Introduction to Version Control

-Using automated version control systems such as git is an important aspect of computational research.
-We'll cover:

-- Understand the benefits of an automated version control system.
-- Understand the basics of how automated version control systems work.
-- Going through the modify-add-commit cycle for one or more files.
-- Comparing various versions of tracked files.

-#### Introduction to Reproducible Pipelines

-Often for bioinformatic analyses we have a multistep series of computations.
-A useful tool to manage these workflows along with keeping track of inputs and outputs, are workflow managers such as snakemake.
-For this we'll cover:

-- The benefits of using Snakemake or other workflow languages,
-- How to create a workflow to organize your computations, and
-- How an HPC scheduler (such as Slurm) fits into your workflow